 This year’s exhibition includes artwork by 2019 Master Alan Woollett, 22 who were named Master Artists during previous Birds in Art exhibitions, and 91 artists whose work was selected by the jury.
 In addition to thirty-three international artists, the 2019 exhibition includes artwork created by nine Wisconsin artists and seventeen new to Birds in Art.

 All-new artwork features varied interpretations of avian wonders – from animated to tranquil – via original paintings, sculptures, and graphics created within the last three years.
 Whether through colored pencil, oil, charcoal, bronze, or stone, artists depict the character, spirit, and habitats of birds via innovative artistic approaches.
 From Parker McDonald’s bronze songbirds perched atop a flute to Laurence Saunois’ oil painting featuring white peacock pigeons’ plumage fanned like Flamenco dancers, the range is vast.
-A trio of lappet-faced vultures strike dignified poses in an oil painting by Cathy Weiss.
+Three lappet-faced vultures strike dignified poses in an oil painting by Cathy Weiss.
 Endearing expressions and postures of puffins are arrayed in Woollett’s stunning colored-pencil artwork.

 As the 2019 edition of the Woodson Art Museum’s flagship exhibition continues to delight and engage audiences of wide-ranging interests, it also celebrates the artistry and achievements of Woollett, a British colored-pencil artist, the first international Master Artist since 2009.
 The Woodson Art Museum’s 38th Master Artist, Woollett will receive the Master Wildlife Artist Medal during the Birds in Art opening festivities.